hilal-safi/multi-agent-adversarial-game-ai/README.md

 ## Features & Goals

-- [x] Implement Connect4 Game Environment
+- [x] Implement Connect4 Game Environment.
-- [x] Implement Minimax Algorithm
+- [x] Implement Minimax Algorithm.
-- [x] Add Alpha-Beta Pruning Optimization
+- [x] Add Alpha-Beta Pruning Optimization.
+- [x] Local Multiplayer: Classic Connect 4 with two human players.
-- [x] Integrate Gemini API Agent
+- [x] Integrate Gemini API Agent.
+- [x] Simulation Mode: Bulk-run or replay games for performance and statistics, pitting the AI agents against a simple random move generator.
+- [x] Logging: Time-per-move and node evaluations are recorded in CSV files for performance analysis.
-- [x] Compare Agent Performance
+- [x] Compare Agent Performance (using logs stored in CSV files).
-- [x] Visualize Game Trees and Pruning
+- [x] Visualize Game Trees and Pruning.

+## How It Works

+### Game Flow
+- The game board is represented as a 2D list, where `0 = empty`, `1 = Player 1`, and `2 = Player 2`.
+- Moves are selected either by human input (mouse click) or by the AI agent (Minimax, Alpha-Beta, or Gemini).
+- The first player to align four tokens in a row, column, or diagonal wins.

+### AI Agents
+- **Minimax**: Classic recursive algorithm that evaluates all possible game states up to a fixed depth.
+- **Alpha-Beta Pruning**: Optimized Minimax that skips irrelevant branches, significantly reducing computation.
+- **Gemini API**: Sends board state as a prompt to a language model which returns a recommended column (not a search-based AI, so node count is zero).

 ## Performance Metrics